ElijahB09/ASCII-Pokemon-Game/README.md

 stay lined up because the struct I created to represent a single map also stores that map's gates.
 So lining gates up is a matter of being careful with the edge cases and just checking if the map next to it has been created and then assigning gates properly.

+## Assignment 1.03

+For assignment 1.03 I was able to modify my Dijkstra's algorithm for path gen to function for the cost maps.
+This process actually went way smoother than anticipated with only a few hiccups.
+As I mentioned earlier, the way I accomplish cost maps is through the use of Dijkstra's algorithm, which I had previously defined.
+I made a new Dijkstra's method to specifically build the cost maps for the hiker and rival npcs.
+This new Dijkstra's algorithm needed a different neighbor function as it must consider eight neighbors as opposed to four neighbors.
+I constructed a new function to find eight neighbors, its very simple, just the four neighbor function expanded to consider corners.
+In the previous assignment I had an issue with my program crashing, I have since discovered and fixed the error, which was a small case of accessing a value which was not set yet.
+Going back to the cost maps, I did include the borders on the maps so the printed maps should all be surrounded by a layer of empty spaces.
+In addition, if the player character appears in any of the gates the player character is considered unreachable and the cost map will have a 00 for the player and everything else will be empty spaces.
+This is intentional by design as an npc should not be able to step onto a gate, but it does look as if the program has a bug in it.
+Although I don't think this should happen because I have since restricted the ability for this to happen, regardless, I feel as though it was deserving of a comment.